 When asking the court to rescind a Statutory Summary Suspension there are only five (5) bases:

-- Not being properly placed under arrest for an offense as defined in 625 ILCS 5/11-501 of the Illinois vehicle Code (Driving Under the Influence of Alcohol/Drugs) or a similar provision of a local ordinance, as evidenced by the issuance of a Uniform Traffic Ticket to other form of charge;
+- Not being properly placed under arrest for an offense as defined in 625 ILCS 5/11-501 of the Illinois Vehicle Code (Driving Under the Influence of Alcohol/Drugs) or a similar provision of a local ordinance, as evidenced by the issuance of a Uniform Traffic Ticket to other forms of charge;

 - The arresting officer did not have reasonable grounds to believe that [the person was] driving or in actual physical control of a motor vehicle while under the influence of alcohol and/or other drugs, or a combination thereof;

 - Not being properly warned by the arresting officer as provided in 625 ILCS 5/11-501.1(c) of the Illinois Vehicle Code;

 - Not refusing to submit to and/or complete the required chemical test or tests, pursuant to 625 ILCS 5/11-501.1 (d) of the Illinois Vehicle Code, upon the request of the arresting officer; and

 - Submitting to the requested test or tests, but the test sample did not indicate an alcohol concentration of 0.08 or more: